 Sugarloaf is working to help you control and prevent invasives along the North Shore.

-Equipment for the shed was purchased with the assistance from the National Fish and Wildlife Foundation’s Sustain our Great Lakes grant.
+Equipment for the shed was purchased with the assistance from the National Fish and Wildlife Foundation’s Sustain our Great Lakes grant, Cook County SWCD and the US Forest Service.
+Trainings are in partnership the U.S. Forest Service.

 - Arrowhead Invasive Species Pocket Guide – PDF